 Video Daytime/Nighttime Power Consumption: 352.3 Ws | 393.0 Ws

-The HCO Spartan uses higher than average picture consumption when taking and sending a photo.
+A recent update to the battery consumption has led to big improvements in picture battery life.
 In video mode, power consumption is outrageous and nearly makes the video portion of this camera unusable.